-Performance Tweaks: Reduce Lag & Latency – Part II
+Performance Tweaks: Reduce Lag & Latency in Diablo 3

 The tweaks in this guide can be applied to many current games.
 The graphics settings, for example, work with ANY game.
 The general tweaks work with most Windows systems and games.
 However, the focus of this article is on Diablo 3.